-- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Insert the Safety Lock key and turn to activate slideout room control switch. - Press the Slideout Room "RETRACT/IN" switch and hold until the room is fully retracted, then release the switch. - To stop retracting the room during operation, release the button. - After the room is retracted, deactivate the slideout switch with the Safety Lock key, then refasten the travel lock or latch inside the coach (if equipped).
+- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Insert the safety lock key into Slideout Room Master Keylock and turn to activate slideout room control switch.

+- Press the Slideout Room "RETRACT/IN" switch and hold until the room is fully retracted, then release the switch. - To stop retracting the room during operation, release the button. - After the room is retracted, deactivate the slideout switch with the Slideout Room Master Keylock.